ricmclaughlin/ricmclaughlin.github.com/_posts/2017-07-23-aws-elastic-beanstalk-cli-exploration.md

 * `eb ssh` - ssh into a running instance...

 # Preconfigured Container

-during this scenario we are going to create a Docker hosted application using a preconfigured container and deploy it in us-west-2.
-You will need to [install docker](https://docs.docker.com/engine/installation/) and have the daemon running.
+During this scenario we are going to create a Docker hosted application using a preconfigured container and deploy it in us-west-2.
+You will need to [install Docker](https://docs.docker.com/engine/installation/) and have the daemon running.

 ## Application Setup